stackbit-projects/modern-tiger-6e5e6/src/pages/blog/customer-loyalty.md

 image: images/3.jpg
 image_alt: A group of people working in a cafe
 seo:
-  title: Customer Loyalty Programs That Stick
+  title: Customer Loyalty Programs That Stick - Updated for 2021
   description: >-
     A story about customer loyalty curabitur sed consectetur nisi.
 Integer sit amet commodo massa.